Local Regulations

 Required Documentation

-- Lease Agreement: Outlines the terms and conditions of the rental arrangement.
+- Lease Agreement: Outlines the terms and conditions of the rental agreement between the landlord and tenant.

 Inspection Process

-- Initial Property Assessment: Conduct a thorough inspection of the property to identify necessary repairs and cleaning.
+- Pre-Turnover Inspection: Conduct a thorough inspection of the property to identify any necessary repairs or cleaning.